Originally reviewed on 26 August 2014

-It aims to do this with the LG G3, a phone with an excellent 5.5-inch QHD screen and laser-focusing camera.
-Not only has LG caught up, in some cases it has surpassed the competition.
+This Android handset has an excellent 5.5-inch QHD screen and laser-focusing camera.
+Not only has LG caught up with the competition, but in some cases it's raced past its rivals.

 For a start it’s light – just 149g.
 That does make it 4g heavier than the Galaxy S5, but it is more than 10g lighter than the HTC One M8 or Sony Xperia Z2.
 That doesn’t sound that impressive until you consider that the LG G3 packs a rather special 5.5-inch screen – almost half an inch larger than its key competitors.